SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h5>Streams</h5>

-Lists/Sequences are an abstract data type (specifically a linear collection), in which each element has a position (a first element, a second element), and that are infinite (or at least potentially so).
+Streams are an abstract data type (specifically a linear collection), in which each element has a position (a first element, a second element), and that are infinite (or at least potentially so).

 <h5>Stack</h5>